feathersjs/feathers/docs/guides/basics/generator.md

 <BlockQuote type="warning">

-Since the generated application it is using modern features like ES modules, the Feathers CLI requires Node 16 or newer.
-The `feathers --version` command should show `5.0.0-pre.24` or later.
+Since the generated application is using modern features like ES modules, the Feathers CLI requires Node 16 or newer.
+The `feathers --version` command should show `5.0.0-pre.27` or later.

 </BlockQuote>